Use of biomaterials in a circular economy

 Learn state of the art in biomaterials from renown experts

-A discussion on the state of the art and perspectives for biomaterials in a circular economy will be presented during the webinar 'Use of biomaterials in a circular economy' on Monday 30 May (2 pm - 3.30 pm).
-This webinar is organised by Sirris and Centexbel, partners in the VLAIO COOCK project BioCoat.
-We will welcome two renown experts as key-note speakers, Michael Carus (NOVA-Institute, Germany) and Constance Issbrüker (European Bioplastics, Germany).
+A discussion on the state of the art and perspectives for biomaterials in a circular economy was presented during the webinar 'Use of biomaterials in a circular economy' on Monday 30 May.
+This webinar was organised by Sirris and Centexbel, partners in the VLAIO COOCK project BioCoat.
+We welcomed two renown experts as key-note speakers, Michael Carus (NOVA-Institute, Germany) and Constance Issbrüker (European Bioplastics, Germany).

 'Status and Outlook Bio-based Materials in the European Bioeconomy', by Michael Carus - Managing Director and Founder, nova-Institute GmbH, Germany